tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 * (Arrays do not automatically initialize to null)
 ### How does an array differ from other data structures (i.e. Linked Lists, Trees)
+* Elements in an array are stored consecutively in memory
 *
 ## Big-O Runtime
 ### Access